-- 6. Submit court reports a minimum of 15 working days before hearings to be reviewed by Supervisor, and processed by the CASA office and submitted to court. - 7.
-Encourage families to utilize resources and services offered. - 8.
-Monitor the case to ensure court orders are being carried out, and that services to the child are being furnished and placement is appropriate. - 9.
+- 10. Provide at every hearing, reports which include findings and recommendations, including specific recommendations for appropriate services for the child and, when appropriate, the child's family. - 11.
+Submit court reports a minimum of 20 working days or 4 weeks before hearings to be reviewed by Supervisor and processed by the CASA office and submitted to court. - 12.
+Discuss court reports with Advocate Supervisor prior to preparing report.
+An advocate supervisor may not alter a report without the knowledge or consent of the volunteer. - 13.
+Encourage families to utilize resources and services offered.
+Advocate for the child's best interests in the community through regular contact with attorney ad litem, mental health, educational and other community systems to assure that the child's needs in these areas are met and seek cooperative solutions by acting as a facilitator among parties. - 14.
+Monitor the case to ensure court orders are being carried out, and that services to the child are being furnished and placement is appropriate.
+Determine the child(ren)'s permanent plan, access the educational portfolio and health passport and make recommendations regarding permanency, and education and medical services, as appropriate. - 15.
 Familiarize self and communicate with group home, residential treatment center, foster homes, relatives and parents where children may be placed to ensure it is relevant to child's best interests.
-May provide additional sibling visits. - 10.
-Advocate for permanency for the child(ren) whether that means returning to the home of a family member, freeing for adoption, or finding a long term permanent, stable placement. - 11.
-Maintain confidentiality of case information at all times.
+May provide additional sibling visits. - 16.
+Advocate for permanency for the child(ren) whether that means returning to the home of a family member, freeing for adoption, or finding a long term permanent, stable placement. - 17.
+Maintain confidentiality of case information at all times and complete online case acceptance form to be uploaded in case and volunteer profile in Optima database.